DanDanelli/aws_resources_inventory/README.md

 # AWS Resources Inventory

-A script that list and describe AWS resources for inventory purpose.
+A script that lists and describes AWS resources for inventory purpose.

 ## Documentation